'Crazy Rich Asians' is the hit of Labor Day weekend

 The Warner Bros. romantic comedy is expected to bring in at least $23 million between Friday and Sunday and $30 million over a four-day period including Labor Day on Monday, according to Box Office Mojo.

-That's only a slight dropoff from what the flick brought in last weekend — a sign demand is still going strong for the first film, which is the first major US studio production with a predominately Asian cast in 25 years.
+That's only a slight dropoff from what the flick brought in last weekend — a sign demand is still going strong for the first major US studio production with a predominately Asian cast in 25 years.

 The movie has quickly become one of the most successful rom-coms in years and has helped lead a rebound for Hollywood box offices after a rough 2017.
 "Crazy Rich Asians" is based on the book of the same name by Kevin Kwan.